kosciolek/facebook-keyword-hider/readme.md

+# Facebook Keyword Hider

 Remove feed posts with unwanted keywords.

+# Settings

 Keywords may be set at the extension's page options.

 # Installation